Djalu Gurruwiwi: Life

-Gurruwiwi was born at the mission station on Wirriku Island (also known as Jirgarri), one of the smaller islands in the Wessel Islands group.
+Djalu Gurruwiwi was born at the mission station on Wirriku Island (also known as Jirgarri), one of the smaller islands in the Wessel Islands group.
 He has also self-reported being born on Milingimbi Island (also known as Yurruwi, in the Crocodile Islands), with both of these island groups being off Arnhem Land in the Northern Territory, Australia.
 His date of birth is uncertain (the missionaries recorded his and two brothers as having the same birthdate – officially 1 January 1930), estimated c.1940 or probably earlier.

-He was given the European name "Willie" at some point, "Wulumbuyku" was another Aboriginal name, and his skin name was Wamut.
-His father was Monyu Gurruwiwi and his mother Djikulu Yunupingu.
+He was given the European name "Willie" at some point.
+"Wulumbuyku" was another Aboriginal name, and his skin name was Wamut.
+His father was Monyu Gurruwiwi, and his mother Djikulu Yunupingu.

-He was a member of the Gälpu clan, of the Dangu language group of the Yolngu peoples.
-He grew up living a traditional life in the remote area, hunting turtles with his father on a lipalipa (dug-out canoe), and with little contact with "balanda" (white people).
-He remembered Japanese bombers dropping bombs on his homeland during World War II, and later working alongside Japanese pearlers.
-The family, along with others in the clan, spent long periods on the remote island of Rrakala.
+He was a leader of the Dhuwa moietyGälpu clan, of the Dangu language group of the Yolngu peoples.
+Djalu lived in Birritjimi on the Gove Peninsula, about 1,000 km east of Darwin.
+He grew up practicing Christianity and living a traditional life in the remote area, hunting turtles with his father on a lipalipa (dug-out canoe), and with little contact with "balanda" (white people).
+The family and others in the clan spent long periods on the remote island of Rrakala.
 They travelled across the chain of Wessel Islands from Nhulunbuy in dug-out canoes, using carved wooden paddles.
 As a young man Gurruwiwi lived on Galiwinku (Elcho Island), working as a lumberjack, cutting large trees by hand.
 He was also given the responsibility for carrying out punishment for tribal law, becoming both respected and feared.

-After a period when he succumbed to the destructive effects of alcohol after it was introduced to the remote areas, he says he was visited by a spirit in gaol one night and "found Jesus".
+After a period when he had succumbed to the destructive effects of alcohol after it was introduced to the remote areas, he says he was visited by a spirit in jail one night and "found Jesus".
 He gave up drinking and devoted his life to the yiḏaki and spiritual and other studies.
-In 1994 he completed studies in Christian theology at Nungalinya College in Darwin, and became a respected Yolŋu lawman as well as a Christian leader.
+In 1994, he completed studies in Christian theology at Nungalinya College in Darwin, and became a respected Yolŋu lawman as well as a Christian leader.

-As of 2020, Gurruwiwi and his family, along with some other members of the Galpu clan, lived at Birritjimi (also known as Wallaby Beach) on the Gove Peninsula They live in homes constructed in the 1970s to provide accommodation for Rio Tinto mining executives, handed over to traditional owners represented by Rirratjingu Aboriginal Corporation in 2008.
+As of 2020, Gurruwiwi and his family, along with some other members of the Galpu clan, lived at Birritjimi (also known as Wallaby Beach) on the Gove Peninsula of Eastern Arnhem Land.
+They live in homes constructed in the 1970s to provide accommodation for Rio Tinto mining executives, handed over to traditional owners represented by Rirratjingu Aboriginal Corporation in 2008.
 The houses are in very poor condition and are facing demolition, as they are no longer deemed safe.
-The Northern Territory Government is providing emergency repairs, but says that the Northern Land Council is responsible for the maintenance of the homes.
+The Northern Territory Government is providing emergency repairs but says that the Northern Land Council is responsible for the maintenance of the homes.
 Rirratjingu has applied for funds to help move the residents to Nhulunbuy, Gunyangara and Yirrkala, but Djalu and his son Larry were reluctant to leave Birritjimi.

 Gurruwiwi died in Arnhem Land after a long illness on 12 May 2022, believed to be aged in his late 80s.